Robbepop/MK85/README.md

-# ToySMT - simple SMT solver under ~1500 SLOC of pure C.
+# MK85 - toy-level, simple SMT solver under ~1500 SLOC of pure C.

 It's very early sneak preview.
 It supports only bools and bitvecs.
 No integers, let alone reals and arrays and tuples and whatever.